 Growing up I always found it odd that so many football players missed the entire season for a toe injury.
 It seemed excessive.
 Then it happened to me (not playing football) and I realized how serious and painful of an injury it is.
 Turf toe is a sprain of the great toe joint.
 It happens when the player is propelling forward and then is knocked back.
 This overextends the joint and causes the injury.
 The pain is severe and you can feel it with every step you take.

 Green Bay Packers star wide receiver Davante Adams was out for six weeks of the 2019 season with turf toe.
+And who could forget how turf toe impacted Patrick Mahomes' recent performance in the big game?
 If left untreated, a bone spur can form on in the joint, which restricts the flexion of the great toe.
 And the pain gets worse.
 In cases like these, surgery is often needed to correct the injury.

 A Jones fracture is a break in the base of the 5th metatarsal bone.
 It happens when you twist your ankle.
 The tendon that comes down the outside of the ankle and attaches right on the bone.
 The tendon pulls on the bone, causing it to break.
 The main problem with a Jones fracture is that the blood supply to that area of the bone is not great.
 This can impact healing.
 In the case of a displaced Jones fracture, it almost always needs surgery to fix it.

-Already this season, San Francisco 49ers wide receiver Deebo Samuel has had surgery for a Jones fracture.
-Same goes for Seahawks rookie tight end Colby Parkinson.
-So, if you think you’ve sprained your ankle, but you see a lot of bruising on your foot, don’t wait!
+Think you’ve sprained your ankle, but you see a lot of bruising on your foot?
+Don’t wait, come see me right away!
 Hopefully with early treatment you can avoid surgery to repair this break.

 Achilles Tendon Rupture

-This season, Philadelphia Eagles guard Brandon Brooks tore his Achilles tendon.
-He is out for the entire season.
+Last year, Philadelphia Eagles guard Brandon Brooks tore his Achilles tendon.
+He was out for the entire season.
 The only treatment for an Achilles tendon rupture is surgery.
 That is followed by immobilization, and then a lot of physical therapy.
 Many people describe an Achilles tendon rupture feeling like someone kicked you in the back of the leg.
 If you’ve felt that, don’t delay!
 Come in so I can check it out.

 A Lisfranc injury is a disruption of the Lisfranc joint.
 It is actually a series of joints in the midfoot.
 It is injured when the foot is planted and then the player twists.
 It causes tears of the ligaments and dislocation of the joints.
 It is a serious and season-ending injury.
 This is an extremely painful injury that leads to swelling and bruising.
 You’d find it difficult to bear weight on that foot.